Mike Pinder: Early years

 Pinder was born in Erdington, Birmingham, on 27 December 1941.
 His father, Bert, was a coach driver and his mother, Gladys (née Lay), was a barmaid.
-As a child, he had an affinity for rocket ships and outer space which earned him the nickname "Mickey the Moon Boy".
+As a child, he had an affinity for rocket ships and outer space, which earned him the nickname "Mickey the Moon Boy".
 These interests would be recurring themes throughout his career as a songwriter.

-He was a member of several bands in Birmingham in his teenage years, among them the Checkers, who won first prize of £50 in a talent competition.
-In his first band, rock'n'roll combo El Riot and the Rebels, Pinder played support to the Beatles in 1963 in a show at Tenbury.
-As a member of the short-lived Krew Kats, he played for two months in clubs in Hamburg where the Beatles had played.
+Pinder was a member of several bands in Birmingham in his teenage years, among them the Checkers, who won first prize of £50 in a talent competition.
+In his first band, rock'n'roll combo El Riot and the Rebels, he played support to the Beatles in 1963 in a show at Tenbury.
+As a member of the short-lived Krew Kats, Pinder played for two months in Hamburg clubs where the Beatles had played.

 Between 1962 and 1963, Pinder worked for 18 months as a development engineer, responsible for testing and quality control, at Streetly Electronics in Streetly, Birmingham, a factory manufacturing the first models of Mellotron in the UK.
 In May 1964 he left Streetly Electronics to co-found the Moody Blues with Ray Thomas, Denny Laine, Clint Warwick and Graeme Edge.

 The band moved to London and signed with Decca Records.
 Their first single, a cover of Bobby Parker's "Steal Your Heart Away", failed to chart.
 The breakthrough came with their second single, a cover of Bessie Banks' "Go Now", which became a UK No. 1 and US Top 10 hit in 1965.
 In the US the band was signed to London Records.
 The band had further UK hits with a cover of The Drifters' "I Don't Want to Go On Without You" and the Pinder/Laine original "From the Bottom of My Heart".
 They released their first album, The Magnificent Moodies, in July 1965.
 Pinder took his first lead vocal on a cover of James Brown's "I Don't Mind".
 "Bye Bye Bird" from this album was also a hit for the band in France.
 In the US the album was titled Go Now.

 Pinder and Laine began a songwriting partnership, providing most of the band's B-sides from 1964 to 1966, including "You Don't (All The Time)", "And My Baby's Gone", "This Is My House (But Nobody Calls)" and "He Can Win".
 They progressed to writing A-sides with "From The Bottom of My Heart" and another UK chart hit, "Everyday", in 1965.
 Two more Pinder/Laine originals, "Boulevard De La Madeline" (1966), and "Life's Not Life" (issued in January 1967 but recorded much earlier in 1966), were recorded for single release before Laine and Warwick left the group in 1966.

 A rare, non-UK Pinder/Laine song from this era was "People Gotta Go", released on the France-only EP Boulevard De La Madeline and later included as a bonus track on a CD release of The Magnificent Moodies in 2006.
 The song is also known as "Send the People Away".